Are grain free diets healthy, or do they increase the risk for heart disease?

 In the Gene Food scoring matrix, the following diets are often very high in whole grains:

-In our case, we slot people into diets that incorporate lots of whole grains when genetics indicate they do a better job with blood sugar clearance.
+In our case, we slot people into diets that incorporate lots of whole grains when genetics indicate they do a better job with blood sugar clearance and triglycerides.
 The theory here is that there are people who are genetically predisposed to greater insulin sensitivity throughout the day.

 But the grain heavy camp has some challenges.